Translation Studies (Certificate)

 English – Spanish, Spanish – English

-The Translation Studies graduate certificate is offered online or on campus at the University of Denver in the evenings, or in a combination of both, to meet the needs of busy adults and help students expand their translator skills and stay ahead of the curve in this competitive industry.
+The Translation Studies graduate certificate is offered entirely online at the University of Denver and helps students expand their translator skills and stay ahead of the curve in this competitive industry.
 Translation certificate students will gain the knowledge and transferrable skills needed to become effective translators in a professional capacity, either from English to Spanish or Spanish to English.
 Certificate students with proficiency in Spanish and English will gain a broad theoretical and practical background through translation studies, as well as practice in different types of translation (legal, commercial, financial, localization, political, and medical translation).

 Classes are led by translation experts who work in the field, are taught online, and are geared toward busy adults.
 Learn what it takes to become a professional translator and gain valuable translator training and experience by apprenticing as a translator in a professional setting.
 The online graduate translation certificate will cover essential terminology, computer applications for translators, and issues related to working internationally in an individual and team-based environment.
 Credits earned through this graduate certificate may apply toward a master's degree in Global Affairs.